Daikenan/LT_DSE/README.md

 # LT_DSE

 ### :star2:The Winner Tracker of the VOT-2019 LT Challenge.:star2:
-### :star2:News!The installation script has been updated for easier testing.:star2:
+### News!The installation script has been updated for easier testing.

 If you failed to install and run this tracker, please email me (<dkn2014@mail.dlut.edu.cn>)